 ENDOSCOPIC OPTIONS FOR REVISION OF RYGB

 Factors leading to WR after RYGB include dilation of the gastrojejunal anastomosis (GJA), mechanical dehiscence of the staples and patient-related factors like physical inactivity, psychiatric comorbidities and patient adherence to diet.
 According to the main United States bariatric society[17], the incidence of revisional bariatric surgery rapidly increased in the last decade, from 6% in 2011 to more than 15% in 2018.
-Up today, the management of revisional surgery following RYGB is not standardized yet[18].
-Gastric banding revision, conversion to a distal RYGB with creation of a new ileal anastomosis, biliopancreatic diversion/duodenal switch revision represent the possible management options, together with novel endoscopic procedures, such as suturing and plication e.g. transoral outlet reduction (TORe) or Restorative Obesity Surgery Endoluminal (ROSE) and some other endoluminal procedures (e.g. sclerotherapy, mucosal cryoablation, argon plasma coagulation- APC).
+The management of revisional surgery following RYGB is not standardized yet[18].
+Gastric banding revision, conversion to a distal RYGB with creation of a new ileal anastomosis and biliopancreatic diversion/duodenal switch revision represent the possible management options, together with novel endoscopic procedures, such as suturing and plication, e.g., transoral outlet reduction (TORe) or Revision Obesity Surgery Endoluminal (ROSE) and some other endoluminal procedures [e.g., sclerotherapy, mucosal cryoablation, argon plasma coagulation (APC)].

 Sclerotherapy

 This type of injection therapy consists of an intramuscular sodium morrhuate application close to the GJA in order to narrow the anastomosis creating a circumferential edema[19].
 The endoscopic procedure is performed using a needle catheter to inject 5% sodium morrhuate solution in 2 mL aliquots around the GJA.
 Vomiting, pain and early satiety are the main reported symptoms in the first 2 mo.
-A follow-up upper endoscopy is performed after this period to assess the size of GJA and, in case of need, the same intervention is repeated until a diameter of 10 mm is achieved[20].
+A follow-up upper endoscopy is performed after this period to assess the size of GJA, and if needed the same intervention is repeated until a diameter of 10 mm is achieved[20].

 The first results showed WL in 75% of the patients at 2 mo follow-up[21].
 Another study of Spaulding et al[22] analyzed 32 obese subjects with a dilated GJA undergoing sclerotherapy, showing a monthly WL rate of almost 0.4 kg.
 Furthermore, around 56% of patients reported WL, one third maintained the same initial weight, while around 10% presented WR.
-The largest series included a retrospective analysis of 231 subjects undergoing one or more sessions of sclerotherapy and showed that those ones receiving 2 or 3 sessions reached higher rates of weight stabilization than the single session group (90% vs 60% at 12 mo; P = 0.003).
-The average WL at 6 mo from the previous sclerotherapy session was 10 Lb for the entire cohort, representing 18% of the weight regained after RYGB.
-A subset of 32% patients of the same cohort had higher WL at 6 mo (26 Lb).
+The largest series included a retrospective analysis of 231 subjects undergoing one or more sessions of sclerotherapy and showed that those receiving two or three sessions reached higher rates of weight stabilization than the single session group (90% vs 60% at 12 mo; P = 0.003).
+The average WL at 6 mo from the previous sclerotherapy session was 10 lbs for the entire cohort, representing 18% of the weight regained after RYGB.
+A subset of 32% of patients of the same cohort had higher WL at 6 mo (26 lbs).
 Predictors of a favorable outcome were greater WR and higher number of sclerotherapy procedures with low complication rate[23].
 A prospective comparative study from Jirapinyo et al[24] analyzed 43 RYGB patients with WR comparing endoscopic suturing (9/43) vs sclerotherapy (34/43).
 Many parameters, such as ghrelin level, BMI, GJA diameter and eating behavior were analyzed.
-Endoscopic suturing technique showed a significant WL, reduction of outlet diameter and eating behavior improvement, compared to the sclerotherapy group.
+Endoscopic suturing technique showed a significant WL, reduction of outlet diameter and eating behavior improvement compared to the sclerotherapy group.
 The most relevant point highlighted by this study was the direct correlation between the post-procedural GJA size and WL, establishing the outlet reduction as a significant predictor of WL.

 Cryoablation